teja-vardhan-kumar/Airlines_Data_Analysis/readme.md

 ## Prerequisites

 - Python 3.x installed on your system.
+- Mysql Server 8.x installed in your system
 - Create a virtual environment using `python -m venv etl_env`.
 - Activate the environment:
   - Windows: `etl_env\Scripts\activate` in Command Prompt.